 Information and Policies

 Please use mail to keep in touch with your camper while he is under the pines at Camp Belknap.
-Letters and packages come via mail boat, which is a long-standing tradition at camp.
-Please do not send food of any kind.
-See below to ensure you mail to the right location.
+Letters and postcards come via mail boat, which is a long-standing tradition at camp.
+Please do not send any packages to Camp.
+Care packages are NOT accepted.
+See our policies below.

 Camper Name, Division & Cabin, Camp Belknap, PO Box 1546, Wolfeboro, NH 03894.

 If you have questions, please call the main office at (603) 569-3475.
 For non-urgent matters, you can also email camp at adminCB@campbelknap.org.
 For businesses purposes only, our fax number is (603) 569-1471.

 Please click here to review the 2023 INFORMATION AND CAMP POLICIES document for important information for parents and campers.

 - Final payment is due April 15th.